Loading...

 Not required

-Shop License Fee: $56 (Estimated shop license fee; verify with the Board)
+Shop License Fee: $56 (Verify current shop license fee with your state barber board.)

 Barbershops must be separately licensed and must meet health and safety standards.
 Local municipalities may have additional requirements for barbershop permits and inspections.